natenaile/Handwritten-Amharic-Character-Recognition/README.md

 ## Overview

 This project focuses on automating the recognition of handwritten **Amharic characters**, which are a part of the Ethiopian script.
 The Amharic script consists of 238 unique characters, including 34 basic characters with seven variations representing different vowel sounds.
 Due to the syllabic nature of the script and variations in handwriting styles, recognizing handwritten Amharic characters is a challenging task.
-In this project, we employ four convolutional neural network (CNN) architectures—**AlexNet**, **VGG16**, **VGG19**, and **ResNet50**—using transfer learning to improve recognition accuracy.
+In this study, we experiment with four convolutional neural network (CNN) architectures—AlexNet, VGG16, VGG19, and ResNet50—utilizing transfer learning for the recognition of handwritten Amharic characters.
+Initially, we evaluate the performance of the default softmax classifiers in these models.
+Subsequently, we replace the softmax classifiers with machine learning classifiers, specifically Random Forest, XGBoost, and Support Vector Machine, to compare their performance.
+The system achieves accuracy, precision, recall, and F1-score values of 91.89%, 92.46%, 91.89%, and 91.80%, respectively.

 ## Methodology